JM89/crash-courses/CrashCourse-API/Lesson3/README.md

 }
 ```

 Similarly to the API controller, we have one method per operations.
-The differences is on the name chosen, I am chosing a more database-friendly terminology.
+The only difference is the name: I am choosing a more database-friendly terminology.

-If we go back to the class now, you will notice that VS isn't specially happy about your class anymore:
+If we go back to the class now, you will notice that VS isn't especially happy about your class anymore:

 ![03](./images/03.png)